renovatebot/tutorial/README.md

 4. As you can see, `commander` major update PR now appears under the **Pending Approval** section and **will not** be opened unless manually triggered

      > **Note**
-     > it make take a minute to complete Renovate's run
+     > it may take a minute to complete Renovate's run

 <img width="926" alt="commander in pending approval" src="https://user-images.githubusercontent.com/102745725/178962735-84f1ae00-df4c-4fed-adf5-12fefeb94e9f.png">